 If you intend to compare multiple plots you must ensure that they have been plotted the same way, are the same size, have same scale axes, and employ the same conventions to enable your viewers to draw accurate comparisons between them.
 They should also be plotted next to each other, rather than on separate pages or slides.

 If you use colour in your charts, make sure that a difference in colour provides the viewer with useful information, as extraneous colour changes can be distracting and make it more difficult to compare the data represented.
-For instance, don't colour all of your bars in a bar chart a different colour; the different categories are already indicated by the fact that they are separate bars!
+For instance, don't colour all of your bars in a chart a different colour; the different categories are already indicated by the fact that they are separate bars!
 Either use the same colour for all of your bars, or colour them based on another variable, or to highlight a particular bar that you want to draw attention to.
-Remember to think about how colour in your chart will affect its usability if it is reproduced in black and white, as well as how your chart will appear to people with colour blindness.
+Remember to think about how colour in your chart will affect its usability for people with colour blindness or if the chart is printed in black and white.
 Use resources like ColorBrewer to choose colour palettes that are colour blind and black and white friendly.